 How to clean lace base?

 The solvent soak is one of the most popular cleaning methods for lace bases.
 Lace material is so delicate that you should be careful not to soak it too long, no matter which solvent you are using.
 If the lace base is placed in the solvent, it can cause the knots to swell, which will lead to premature shedding.
-Additionally, you also need to be careful not to use to much solvent.
+Additionally, you also need to be careful not to use too many solvents.
 The solvent which submerges the underside of the base is enough.
 Too much solvent will lead to the tangled and matted hair.

 With a lace base, it is really essential to remove the system before the bond had completely broken down.
 As it breaks down, it gets gooey and tends to work its way up through the lace and into the hair which makes a complete mess to clean up.